 Tucked into the hills in northwestern Cuba, this small, lovely town is the country’s most scenic spot.
 Viñales sits within a large valley that’s dotted with sheer-sided, rounded mountains known as mogotes.
-The whole scene looks like something from the karst landscapes in southern China, and is utterly breathtaking.
+The whole scene looks like something from another planet, and is utterly breathtaking.
 One look and you’ll be happy that you came here.

 Viñales is actually contained within a national park, which has kept things clean and natural within the surrounding area.
 This province, Pinar del Río, produces some of the finest tobacco in Cuba.
 As you drive around the countryside, you’ll see waves of tobacco plants emerging from bright red soil.
 A-frame barns, used to dry tobacco in upside-down bundles, emerge along the sides of many fields.
 It’s a beautiful and pastoral scene.